ralph-groupscholar/groupscholar-essay-anonymizer/README.md

 ## Output
 - Redacted files are written to the output directory, preserving relative paths.
 - Dry-run mode still writes reports but does not write redacted files.
+- Stdout mode forces dry-run and prints redacted content for piping.
 - JSON report includes per-file counts and totals.
 - CSV report includes per-file counts, totals, and per-pattern columns.